primus/primus/README.md

 #### spark.id

-This is an unique id that we use to identify this single connection with.
-Normally the frameworks refer to this as an `sessionid` which is confusing as it's only used for the duration of one single connection.
-You should not see this as an "session id" and expect it change to between disconnects and reconnects.
+This is a unique id that we use to identify this single connection with.
+Normally the frameworks refer to this as a `sessionid`, which is confusing as it's only used for the duration of one single connection.
+You should not see this as a "session id", and rather expect it to change between disconnects and reconnects.

 #### spark.request